Proofreading: What is it? And Can You Do it Yourself?

 How much does a professional proofreader cost?

-Based on statistics from Reedsy’s marketplace, proofreading a book costs $10 per thousand words, on average.
+Based on statistics from Reedsy’s marketplace, proofreading services cost $10 per thousand words, on average.

 Of course, this is only a ballpark figure and the final rate will depend on a number of other factors.
 For example, if the proofreader needs to cross-check the index, this would naturally escalate the cost.